Nissan L engine: Other aftermarket 24-valve DOHC heads

 In recent years, several other aftermarket DOHC heads for the L-series engines have emerged.
-Derek Minetti, founder of Datsunworks in Florida, has designed a DOHC head based off of the straight-four Honda K20 engine, utilizing factory K20 components in the valvetrain.
+Derek Minetti, founder of Datsunworks in Florida, has designed a DOHC head based on the straight-four Honda K20 engine, utilizing factory K20 components in the valvetrain.
 The head, however, is a bespoke design.

 In 2024, Nismo released a one-off DOHC head of their own design for the L-series.
 Named the "TLX", it uses coil pack ignition, fuel injection, and individual throttle bodies, is said to have a bore and stroke of 89x79 mm with a 2949 cc displacement, and will produce horsepower figures in the 300 hp range with a redline of 7,500 rpm.
 On June 19, 2025, Nismo announced production of the TLX, being manufactured under Nissan's Nismo Motorsports & Customization Co., Ltd (abbreviated to NMC) division and noting its availability for purchase in the fall.

-In 2025, Pams Labo showcased their LZ6 engine at Tokyo Auto Salon in collaboration with actor Sung Kang and Veilside for their Veilside '73 project, and was displayed alongside Sung Kang's S30 Fairlady Z at the event.
-This engine has its origins with the LZ engine, which was a specially-developed engine based on the straight-four L-series engines designed exclusively for competitive use, utilizing a unique twin-cam head.
-Pams planned to design a similar twin-cam head based on the LZ twin-cam head but never came to fruition, however Ken Yoshioka, the current owner of the company, has collaborated with JMC to develop the LZ6 head with guidance from the original designer of the LZ twin-cam head, Yoshimasa Hayashi.
-Like the 2013 revision of OS Giken's 24-valve DOHC head, the LZ6 uses a timing gear system instead of a timing chain, but has a displacement of 3.1 L with a bore and stroke of 89x84 mm, produces over 400 hp and has a redline of 9,500 rpm.
+In 2025, Pams Labo showcased their LZ6 engine at Tokyo Auto Salon in collaboration with actor Sung Kang and Veilside for their Veilside '73 project.
+It was displayed alongside Sung Kang's S30 Fairlady Z during the event.
+The LZ6 engine has its origins with the LZ engine, a specially-developed engine based on the straight-four L-series engines designed exclusively for competitive use, which utilizes a unique twin-cam head.
+Pams had planned to design a similar twin-cam head based on the LZ twin-cam head but never came to fruition, however Ken Yoshioka, the current owner of the company, has collaborated with JMC to develop the LZ6 head with guidance from the original designer of the LZ twin-cam head, Yoshimasa Hayashi.
+It uses a gear driven timing system instead of a chain driven one, with a displacement of 3.1 L. Bore and stroke is 89x84 mm, and produces over 400 hp with a redline of 9,500 rpm.

 RBL cylinder head modification

-The RBL engine is a unique modification of the L-series engines which combines an RB-series DOHC head with an L-series block.
-These engines required extensive modifications in order to achieve desirable results, such as modifying oil and coolant passages to support the new design and reworking the RB-series cylinder head to use a timing chain instead of a timing belt.
-Allegedly, the RBL is capable of between 300 hp to 400 hp with a redline of 9,000 rpm.
+The RBL engine is a unique modification of the L-series engines that combines an RB-series DOHC head with an L-series block.
+These engines required extensive modifications in order to achieve desirable results, such as modifying oil and coolant passages to support the new design and reworking the RB-series cylinder head to use a chain driven timing system.
+Allegedly, they are said to be rated at around 300 hp to 400 hp with a 9,000 rpm redline.

+The YouTube channel Vintage Garage has published videos dedicated to the RBL engines, with channel owner spark88 developing a blog dedicated to the RBL engines where more information on the RBL twin-cam head modifications can be found.
 Only a handful of RBL engines have been made.
-The Vintage Garage YouTube channel has videos dedicated to the RBL engines, and spark88 (one of the channel's owners) has a blog dedicated to the RBL engines where more information on the RBL twin-cam head modifications can be found.